MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **LaunchAction** - "true" if the LaunchAction task is scheduled to run during this installation

 - **LaunchUpdateAction** - "true" if the LaunchUpdateAction task is scheduled to run during this installation.
-Possibilites are - Autorun, configure, consumer, download, help, packager

 - **PreReqResult** - The integer enum value of the result when PreReq checks were performed (pass/fail/re-run)